briandrum/codes.forchagrin.com/_articles/article-v-director-of-finance.md

 inconsistent with the provisions of this Charter.\
 (Amended 11-8-66)

-## Section V-4: Assistant director of finance and employees in department of finance
+## Section V-4: Assistant Director of Finance and Employees in Department of Finance

 (Editor's note: Article V, Section 4.
 Assistant Director of Finance and Employees in Department of Finance was repealed by the voters 11-2-76.)